 YouTube Music users can also easily transfer playlists to Spotify.
 You can transfer your YouTube Music playlists to Spotify using Soundiiz by choosing YouTube Music as the source to transfer from, selecting the playlists you want to import, and selecting Spotify as the destination.

-You’ll have to allow third-party app permissions when you get the pop-up prompt for it.
+You’ll have to allow third-party app permissions when you get the pop-up prompt.
 This is so that Soundiiz can read the metadata from your playlists and transfer all the music over.

-When you’ve done that, your playlists will be moved over in no time.
+When you’ve done that, your playlists will be moved over quickly.

 How do you transfer Deezer playlists to Spotify?